 Many dogs, both puppies and older dogs, unfortunately become abandoned or homeless through no fault of their own every year.

-Rescue homes usually assess the dog's behaviour on arrival and often carry out remedial training if needed before offering for rehoming.
+Rescue centres usually assess the dog's behaviour on arrival and often carry out remedial training if needed before offering for rehoming.
 Therefore dogs offered are usually very suitable and loving pets.
 The advantage of an older dog is that basic training has already been carried out and so in this respect these dogs are easier to care for than taking on a puppy.

-Rescue homes often have both pedigree and cross breed dogs available but the dog's background or exact breeding details are often not know.
+Rescue centres often have both pedigree and cross breed dogs available but the dog's background or exact breeding details are often not know.
 However, unless the intention is to show or breed then rescue dogs should be considered.

 Depending on the rescue organisation they may require the completion of a series of forms, interviews or even a home visit to assess suitability as a potential dog owner.
 Their primary concern is to ensure the correct placement of the dogs in their care with a suitable new owner.